Congratulations, and Welcome!

 The MBTA’s Student Semester Pass allows students to pre-pay for their monthly “T” passes and thereby save approximately 11% off the regular monthly “T” pass price.

 The Sports Pass will automatically be charged to your Student Account if you are a full-time graduate student at Boston University.
 The Sports Pass will allow you admission to all home events for ice hockey, basketball, lacrosse and soccer – over 70 games and a value of over $600.

 For individualized information regarding your sports pass, or to cancel your sports pass, visit the Student Link and go to the Money Matters tab.

 Student Health Services

-All entering Boston University students have pre-matriculation health requirements that must be completed prior to your first term at Boston University.
-Please visit the Student Health Services for important information regarding required medical forms and immunizations.
+All incoming Boston University students must complete pre-matriculation health requirements prior to your first term at Boston University.
+Please visit Student Health Services for important information regarding required medical forms and immunizations.